AnthonyByansi/Real-time-Natural-Disaster-Monitoring-and-Response-System/README.md

 # Real-time Natural Disaster Monitoring and Response System
 The Real-time Natural Disaster Monitoring and Response System is a big data application designed to monitor and respond to natural disasters, such as earthquakes, hurricanes, and wildfires.
 The system collects data from various sources, including weather sensors, satellite imagery, social media, news reports, and emergency services, and uses big data analysis to identify patterns and trends that may indicate a natural disaster.

+# Features

+Real-time data collection and storage using Apache Kafka and Apache Hadoop Distributed File System (HDFS) Pre-processing of data using Apache Nifi to remove noise, perform quality checks, and normalize the data